Skip to main content

 Biography

-David is a PhD researcher at Durham University.
-He is a Graduate Member of the British Psychological Society, Associate Member of the Chartered Management Institute, and Academic Member of the Criminal Justice Alliance.
+A Full Member of the British Psychological Society, an Associate Member of the Chartered Management Institute, and an Academic Member of the Criminal Justice Alliance, David Adlington-Rivers continues to make a significant impact on the criminal justice system through innovative research, education, and advocacy.

 Research interests